Research in Lisbon is worth it

 University Education

-We highlight Universidade Nova’s performance in relation to the United Nations Sustainable Development Goals (SDGs), first place nationally in relation to Gender Equality and in position 67 worldwide.
+We highlight Universidade Nova’s performance in relation to the United Nations Sustainable Development Goals (SDGs), second place nationally in relation to Gender Equality and in position 78 worldwide.
 (6).

 4. Centro para os Rankings Universitários Mundiais (CWUR).